 Navigating your child’s preference for the other parent during or post-divorce isn’t about comparison and competition but about understanding their views and needs.
 Divorce can be challenging, but creating an environment where both parents contribute to the emotional well-being of the child—free from manipulation or guilt—lays the groundwork for a balanced family dynamics.

-Even though you don’t have control how the co-parent handles the situation, you do have it over your own behaviour and actions.
+Even though you don’t have control how the co-parent handles the situation, you do have it over your own behavior and actions.

 The path ahead involves patience, empathy, and a commitment to keeping the relationship strong for the benefit of your child.